 Michael L. Printz Honor recipient A.S.
-King's smart, funny and boldly original writing shines in this powerful novel about learning to cope with the shrapnel life throws at you and taking a stand against it.
-In her own words, this book comes from "an idea that we are all prisoners.
-An idea that bullying is a widely ignored form of torture.
-An idea that only we can choose to escape our own prisons.
-An idea that no one can take something from you if you don't give it.
-These are the ingredients."
+King's smart, funny and boldly original writing shines in this powerful novel about learning to cope with the shrapnel life throws at you--and taking a stand against it.

 A 2012 YALSA Top Ten Best Fiction for Young Adults Title